byroot/byroot.github.io/_posts/2024-12-18-optimizing-ruby-json-part-2.markdown

 That said, even without inline caches, `respond_to?` usually avoids doing the full method lookup.

-Given how horrendously expensive they are, method lookups have two layers of cache.is Inside the `Class` object structure, there is a field called `cc_tbl` for "call cache table".
+Given how horrendously expensive they are, method lookups have two layers of cache.
+Inside the `Class` object structure, there is a field called `cc_tbl` for "call cache table".
 That's essentially a Hash with method names as keys, and "call caches" as values.